-- Alignment of the proposal with the priorities of the call for proposals - Added value of the proposal - Contribution of the proposal to creating a critical mass - Coverage in terms of participating research institutions4
+- Alignment of the proposal with the priorities of the call for proposals - Added value of the proposal - Contribution of the proposal to creating a critical mass - Coverage in terms of participating research institutions Error!
+Bookmark not defined.

 The Advisory Committee will formulate an Advisory Committee Funding Scenario considering the following rules: